-It’s been a while since I had to contend with depression, but when I recently found myself with a broken foot, I decided to practice these techniques on a physical challenge.
+When I recently found myself with a broken foot, I decided to see if I could use my present suffering to innoculate myself from future suffering.
 “You never want a serious crisis to go to waste…it’s an opportunity to do things that you think you could not do before.” –Rahm Emanuel

 Front Loading Suffering